 Coming off its first loss of 2012, a 49-14 setback on the road at Texas Tech, No. 17 West Virginia (5-1, 2-1 Big 12) is looking to get back in the win column and start climbing back toward the top 5, where it was ranked before the upset in Lubbock, Texas.

-A sellout crowd in Morgantown should help — West Virginia is 19-3 in night games at Milan Puskar Stadium since 2000 — but nothing will come easy against No. 4 Kansas State (6-0, 3-0 Big 12), which has already knocked off Big 12 preseason favorite Oklahoma earlier this season.
+A sellout crowd in Morgantown should help — West Virginia is 19-3 in night games at Milan Puskar Stadium since 2000 — but nothing will come easy against No. 4 Kansas State (6-0, 3-0 Big 12), who have already knocked off Big 12 preseason favorite Oklahoma this season.

 Cornerback Brodrick Jenkins has been ruled out for the Mountaineers and will likely be replaced by freshman Nana Kyeremeh, who has made some big special teams plays this season and has been looking for an increased role.